Rapolubharghav/Drug_Drugslang_SentimentAnalysis/README.md

 ## Running the program
 1) This should open a new tab in your web browser with the Jupyter Notebook interface.
 Navigate to the cloned repository in the file browser and open the Jupyter Notebook file (usually with a .ipynb extension).

+2) Make sure the dataset is available in the same folder as the .ipynb file.

-2) Once the Notebook file is open, you should see the code and documentation for the sentiment analysis project.
+3) Once the Notebook file is open, you should see the code and documentation for the sentiment analysis project.
 You can run the code cells by clicking on them and pressing the "Shift" and "Enter" keys at the same time.
 This will execute the code and display the output in the cell below.

-3) Follow the instructions provided in the Notebook to perform sentiment analysis on a dataset of your choice.
+4) Follow the instructions provided in the Notebook to perform sentiment analysis on a dataset of your choice.

-4) Test with your desired input :
+5) Test with your desired input :

 ![image](https://user-images.githubusercontent.com/84602565/222916823-3387193a-e05c-4cbf-a13c-b4bf697338fc.png)